 The theatre is open to tours when there are no performances booked for the day.
 If you have the chance, take the guided tour to learn more about the history of the region.
 It’s a fascinating experience and only takes a couple of hours out of your day.

-Where to stay: The best hotels for sightseeing in Bilbao
+Where to stay in Bilbao: The best hotels for sightseeing

 Compared to sprawling cities like Madrid or Barcelona, picking out where to stay in Bilbao isn’t so difficult.
 For most travellers, sticking to the city centre will get you close to all of top points of interest in Bilbao and give you the chance to make the most out of your visit.
 Here are a couple recommendations…